rutrum/curly/README.md

 ## An Example

-Look at this document written in rut web markup.
-Below it is the html file it translates into.
+Look at this document written in Curly.
+Below it is the HTML file it translates into.

 ```
 html {